Am I a Candidate for Dental Implants Quincy, MA

 Do I qualify if I have crooked teeth?

 Certainly.
-At Premier Dental of Quincy and Milton, we treat patients who have crooked teeth.
+At Core Dental Group and Implants Center, we treat patients who have crooked teeth.
 In many cases, our patients will begin an orthodontic treatment and receive a dental implant when it is nearly complete.
 That way, space can be created for the implant if necessary.
 Simultaneously, when the procedures are combined, your smile will be greatly improved.
 In rare cases, existing teeth do not respond like they should to an orthodontics treatment like braces or aligners.
 In this situation, a professional may recommend having that one particular tooth removed and replaced with a dental implant.
 This is something we can discuss with you in our Quincy dental office.

 Can I get implants if I have an over/under-bite?